 Teachers Registration Board of South Australia

 From time to time the Board offers professional learning such as the annual conference and workshops about your professional responsibilities.
-Information about events will be communicated to you by email.
 A range of upcoming professional learning opportunities are published via the following:

 SA Employing Authorities